sitewards/setup-mage1/README.md

-# Sitewards Setup Magento 1 Bridge #
+# Sitewards Setup Magento1 Bridge #

-This Magento 1 module is a bridge for the [sitewards setup](https://github.com/sitewards/setup) system to allow the import and export of content and configuration in Magento 2.
+This Magento1 module is a bridge for the [sitewards setup](https://github.com/sitewards/setup) system to allow the import and export of content and configuration in Magento1.

 ## Architecture ##